d2osborn/Power-Outages/README.md

   height="600"
   frameborder="0">
 </iframe>
-From the plot, we can see that the majority of power outages occur during the day, with 1124 incidents, compared to 410 outages at night.
+From the plot, we can see that the majority of power outages occur during the day, with 1124 incidents, compared to 410 incidents at night.
 This indicates that major power outages are more prevalent during daytime hours.
 This could be due to higher electricity consumption and greater strain on the power grid during the day when businesses and households are active.

 <iframe
   src="assets/total-sales-per-year.html"